 - To make the insolvency system fairer and to reduce the potential for abuse.
 Inequities in the treatment of personal bankruptcies are addressed and the scope for abuse is curbed, while respecting the fundamental objective of providing a fresh start to the honest, but unfortunate, debtor.

 On , the Wage Earner Protection Program Act, along with a few amendments to the Bankruptcy and Insolvency Act, came into force.
-These amendments to the BIA include, but are not limited, to the following: (1) the creation of super-priorities (enhanced or higher ranking priorities) for wages and unremitted pension contributions; (2) changes to the definition of "date of the initial bankruptcy event"; (3) a reduction in the student loan debt discharge period; (4) protection of Registered Retirement Savings Plans (RRSPs); (5) the treatment of pre- and post-bankruptcy income tax refunds as part of the property of the estate; (6) the ability for creditors to realize against the property of the bankrupt without leave of the court once the trustee is discharged; and (7) the treatment of leased aircraft objects consistent with the Convention on International Interests in Mobile Equipment (Aircraft Equipment).
+These amendments to the BIA include, but are not limited, to the following: (1) the creation of super-priorities (enhanced or higher ranking priorities) for wages and unremitted pension contributions; (2) changes to the definition of "date of the initial bankruptcy event"; (3) a reduction in the student loan debt discharge period; (4) protection of Registered Retirement Savings Plans (RRSPs); (5) the treatment of pre- and post-bankruptcy income tax refunds as part of the property of the estate; (6) the ability for creditors to realize against the property of the bankrupt without leave of the court once the Licensed Insolvency Trustee (LIT) is discharged; and (7) the treatment of leased aircraft objects consistent with the Convention on International Interests in Mobile Equipment (Aircraft Equipment).

 The balance of the legislative changes in c.
 47 and c.
 36 came into force on .

 A. Summary of Key Legislative Changes in Force as of